 These are the things to keep in mind as we take a more detailed look at each platform.
 By the end of this article you’ll know which of these top nine blogging platforms is the perfect match for you!

-Best for tech-savvy bloggers who want complete creative freedom
+Great for tech-savvy bloggers who want complete creative freedom

-Best for building a blog quickly and easily
+Number one for building a blog quickly and easily

 Unlike WordPress.org, Weebly is a drag-and-drop website builder.
 It’s one of the best blog website builders because of how simple it is to use.
 To add a blog to your website and populate it with great content, all you do is point and click.